ubirch/ubirch-client-go/README.md

 Here are the steps to create a valid `COSE_Sign1` object with the appropriate hash, which needs to be sent to the COSE service.

-*These are only necessary when using the `/hash`-endpoint of the COSE service.
+*These steps are only necessary when using the `/hash`-endpoint of the COSE service.
 When sending original data, this is done internally by the service.*

 1. Create a [Sig_structure](https://tools.ietf.org/html/rfc8152#section-4.4) with the following fields.